kesang235/CapstoneProject_QuizApp/README.md

 The quiz uses **multiple factors** to determine question difficulty:

 1. **Facebook BART (MNLI API)**
-   - Widely used for text classification tasks in NLP
-   - Cost-efficient and pretrained for understanding complex language
    - Each question is sent to the API with 3 labels: *Easy, Medium, Hard*
    - API returns probability scores → highest probability label is chosen
-   - To optimize performance, only 3 questions are filtered at a time (not all 30)

 2. **Glossary-Based Term Matching**
    - A dataset of cybersecurity technical terms is used
-   - More domain-specific words = more cognitive load (supported by CompLex 2.0 research)
-   - Rules:
      - No term match → **Easy**
      - 1 term match → **Medium**
      - 2+ term matches → **Hard**

 3. **Question Length**
-   - Inspired by readability formulas (Flesch-Kincaid, Gunning Fog)
-   - Longer sentences increase cognitive load
-   - Rules:
      - < 5 words → **Easy**
      - 5–8 words → **Medium**
      - > 8 words → **Hard**